 There are several methods of performing an extraction.
 The traditional Soxhlet method is the best known though it has multiple areas for improvement.

 A small amount of dry sample is placed in a thimble, which is positioned in a distillation flask containing the proper solvent.
 Once reached an overflow level, the solution of the thimble-holder is aspirated by a siphon, which unloads the solution back into the distillation flask.
 This solution carries the extracted into the bulk liquid.
-The solute remains behind in the distillation flask, and the solvent passes back to the samples.
+The solute remains behind in the distillation flask, and the solvent passes back to the of samples.
 The process is repeated until complete extraction takes place (Saim et al., 1997).

 Modern analytical laboratories are striving to develop methods that accomplish the desired results in a more rapid, less expensive, and automated manner.